graphiti-api/graphiti/guides/why.md

 Simple concepts can often be the most powerful, and I will never get tired of seeing this trick performed.

-There's plenty more we haven't even talked about.
+There's plenty more we haven't even touched on.
 Check out the [Guides], or dive right in with the [Quickstart] or [Tutorial].
 If things get tricky, ask for help in our [Slack Chat].
 Reach out to me directly at richmolj@gmail.com or @richmolj on Twitter.